LEARNAcademy/syllabus/react/intro.md

 ### What is JSX?

-JavaScript is what you all have been learning up to this point.
+JavaScript is what we have been learning up to this point.
 In React, we use a markdown syntax extension to JavaScript known as JSX. **JSX** is JavaScript flavored markdown that behaves very similarly to HTML.
 There are a couple small difference between HTML and JSX.
 JSX uses the syntax `className` rather than HTML's `class` to modify the look and behavior of a JSX element.
 This is because `class` is already a protected word in JavaScript.
 JSX is a building block of React components and what allows React to create user interfaces.

 ### Getting Started